 On its own, tea tree oil was the most effective treatment tested.
 Tea tree oil and peppermint appeared to be most useful for repelling lice.
 Tea tree oil and lavender were also found to prevent some feeding by lice on treated skin.
 While the results show some promise, the investigators concluded that none of the treatments were effective enough to endorse.

 In addition to preventing and killing lice on skin, some people believe that tea tree oil is useful for removing lice from laundry.
 But there’s no scientific evidence that this strategy works.
 More research is needed to learn how tea tree oil may be used to prevent and combat lice outbreaks.

-According to the National Center for Complementary and Integrative Health (NCCIH), it’s considered safe for most adults to apply diluted tea tree oil to their skin.
+According to the (NCCIH), it’s considered safe for most adults to apply diluted tea tree oil to their skin.
 But it does pose some risk of side effects.

 If you decide to use tea tree oil, apply it topically.
 Never swallow it.

 According to the , tea tree oil is toxic when swallowed.
 It can cause drowsiness, disorientation, rash, and loss of muscle control in your arms and legs.
 At least one person has gone into a coma after drinking tea tree oil.

 If you want to use tea tree oil as a lice treatment, you might be wondering how much you should use.
 The Mayo Clinic reports that no specific dose of tea tree oil has been proven clinically effective.